gnuish/pinyin-zhuyin/README.md

 # pinyin_zhuyin

-A library to convert between and work with pinyin and zhuyin.
+A library to convert between pinyin and zhuyin.

 The original library is Bomin Zhang's Go library "zhuyin".